Lifestyle | Health & Wellness

 Another treatment strategy is the use of cognitive-based therapy (CBT) or acceptance and commitment therapy (ACT) for the treatment of IBS and related pain management.

-Gut-directed Hypnosis Is Gaining Credibility
+Gut-directed Hypnosis

-Gut-directed hypnosis is yet another important treatment that is increasingly backed by scientific evidence for reducing pain and stress associated with IBS.
+Gut-directed hypnosis is yet another important treatment that is backed by scientific evidence for reducing pain and stress associated with IBS.

 Psychological therapies work by acting on the frontal or “executive function” areas of the brain to modify cognitive, behavioral and emotional responses to IBS symptoms, which can ultimately help reduce anxiety that results from anticipating or experiencing these symptoms.